Bachelor of Science

 |ENGR 101||3||Ethics in Engineering|

 NOTE: Effective Winter 2022, students must attend a department faculty advising event in order to complete the "prior approval of major electives by faculty" requirement.
-We no longer require students to submit a"major elective approval" form.
+We no longer require students to submit any forms since attending an event is required.

 As a graduation requirement, all Computer Science majors must receive faculty advising by attending a department faculty advising event.
 The best time for students to receive faculty advising regarding a range of topics such as research, internships, and elective courses is in their Sophomore year (typically your second year).
 Students that participate in and attend a department faculty advising event will have their "Major Elective Approval" requirement marked as complete by a Computer Science staff advisor.
 Effective Winter 2022, students should not complete or submit an approval form, instead students must attend a department faculty advising event.